b-m-f/WirtBot/Website/content/announcements/update-6.md

 The dependencies that made this possible were not mature enough and would need a lot of work to fit the WirtBot use-case.
 Deciding between helping the dependencies get their code fixed and removing AdBlocking from WirtBot was not easy.

 But in the end WirtBot is supposed to connect devices into a private network.
-While this private network needs a DNS, which is still included with request forwarding, DNSoverTLS etc. the job of blocking specific name resolutions is much better suited to be handled by project such as [pi-hole](https://pi-hole.net/).
+While this private network needs a DNS (which is still included with request forwarding, DNSoverTLS etc.) the job of blocking specific name resolutions is much better suited to be handled by a project such as [pi-hole](https://pi-hole.net/).

-Simply forwarding DNS requests from the WirtBot network to your own **pi-hole** instance achieves the desired ad-blocking and WirtBot can retain its focus and a user can leverage the maturity of the **pi-hole** project.
+Simply forwarding DNS requests from the WirtBot network to your own **pi-hole** instance achieves the desired AdBlocking, WirtBot can retain its focus and a user can leverage the maturity of the **pi-hole** project.

 The change is rolled out in version **3.0.0**.